 Step 2: Apply a Reducing Agent

-Next, apply a reducing agent to the pool water to remove any other sanitizing agents like
+Next, apply a reducing agent to the pool water to remove any other sanitizing agents like bromine and chlorine in the water.

 Step 3: Run the Pool for 8 to 12 hours